sangyh/Recommendation_System/README.md

 Hybrid RS: that uses item similarity along with user ratings Collaborative RS: only uses user ratings

+The content-RS was also served as a Rest API using Flask Restful and deployed on Google App engine.
+The API endpoints is then accesssed using a Jupyter notebook called user_requests.

 MovieLens data sets were collected by the GroupLens Research Project at the University of Minnesota.
 This data set consists of: